gieemek/Sun-and-Moon-script-for-Habpanel/README.md

 ### openHAB
 You need to:
-*add astro:sun Thing based on astro binding.
+- add *astro:sun* Thing based on *astro* binding.
-*create Sun_Azimuth Item (Number:Angle) and link it with the position#azimuth channel of astro:sun Thing
+- create Sun_Azimuth Item (Number:Angle) and link it with the *position#azimuth* channel of *astro:sun* Thing

 ### Shell
-You need to install python3:
+You need to install *python3*:
 ```
 apt update && apt install python3 python3-pip -y
 ```
-and additional astral library:
+and additional *astral* library:
 ```
 sudo pip install astral
 ```
-Note: only astral library is needed. pytz and plunar are not needed any more.
+Note: Only *astral* library is needed. *pytz* and *plunar* are not needed any more.

 ### Script
-You need to put the shaddow.py script into your computer.
+You need to put the *shaddow.py* script into your computer.
 Default location is: /etc/openhab/scripts/.
 If you wish you could change this location (remember to change this in your openHAB rule).
-Script is written in python3:
+Script is written in *python3*:
-script code

 You have to change data to your location:
 ```